 - 1 Night in Palermo

-- Day Tours and Local Transfers by Mercedes E Class & English Speaking Driver
+- Private Transportation by Mercedes E or V Class with English Speaking Driver

-- Breakfast at Hotels, Lunches & Food & Wine Tours as per Itinerary
+- Breakfast at Hotels, All Food & Wine Tours/Enogastronomic and Most Lunches.

 Prices in Euro